 Step 2.7.4: Plant Personnel and Manual Fire Brigade

 Evaluate the timing associated with manual fire suppression.
 The manual firefighting response time is based on the application of historical evidence from past fire events.
-Based on this historical evidence, curve values have been pre-calculated for a number of cases.
+Based on this historical evidence, NSP curve values have been pre-calculated for a number of cases.
 Select the most representative case from the pre-analyzed set based on the fire type or location.
 If none of these specific condition curves provide a reasonable match to the conditions of the fire scenario, the "all events" curve should be applied.
-The mean probability curves for each of the fire types/locations are provided in Attachment 7.
+The mean NSP probability curves for each of the following fire types/locations are provided in Attachment 7.

 Turbine Generator Fires

-H
+HEAFs

 Outdoor Transformer Fires